Santiago García (Uruguayan footballer): Club career

-García started his career in Libertad Washington youth teams.
+García started his career with the Libertad Washington youth teams.
 He then joined Nacional de Montevideo.
 He was considered one of Uruguayan football's best prospects.

 He appeared on the first team in 2008, at just 17 years old, capturing everyone's attention with his speed and strength.
-He made his official debut on 27 July 2008 against Defensor Sporting Club, scoring in this game his first goal as a professional player.
-After his great appearances in Nacional, San Lorenzo de Almagro tried to hire him without success.
+He made his official debut on 27 July 2008 against Defensor Sporting, scoring in this game his first goal as a professional player.
+After his great appearances with Nacional, San Lorenzo tried to sign him without success.

-During the last two seasons of the Uruguayan championship García participated in the first team of Nacional, although he wasn't considered part of the starting team.
+During the last two seasons of the Uruguayan championship, García participated in the first team of Nacional, although he wasn't considered part of the starting team.
 This situation changed in the 2010–11 season, in which Garcia evolved into becoming not only part of the starting team, but also one of its most valuable players.
 He managed to win the Primera División championship with Nacional and ended the season as the league's top goalscorer, with 23 goals in 28 matches.

-On 18 June 2011, García joined Brazilian Clube Atlético Paranaense for 2 million, signing a five-year contract.
-After failing a drug test for cocaine doping, García was traded to Turkish club Kasımpaşa.
-In 2013 he returned to Nacional, and one year later he moved to River Plate, where he remained until January 2016 when he was acquired by Godoy Cruz.
+On 18 June 2011, García joined Brazilian Athletico Paranaense for 2 million, signing a five-year contract.
+After failing a drug test for cocaine doping, García was sold to Turkish club Kasımpaşa.
+In 2013, he returned to Nacional; one year later, he moved to River Plate, where he remained until January 2016 when he was signed by Godoy Cruz.

 With the Mendocino team, García spent the most successful years in the history of the club.
 The team finished second to Boca Juniors in 2017–18 (only two points behind), and qualified to play the 2017 Copa Libertadores.
 During those five years playing for Godoy Cruz, García also became the club's all-time top scorer in Primera División.